-This page is to assist the local Post Boys' State Chairmen with information pertinent to help gather applicants and select delegates for the Boys' State session.
-Beyond the information below, additional attachments are available on this page to assist with this process.
-Please feel free to submit specific questions to email@example.com, or call at (307) 228-0515 .
+This page provides local Post Boys' State Chairmen with information pertinent to assist recruiting applicants and selecting delegates for the Boys' State session.
+Additional attachments are available on this page to assist with process.
+Please feel free to submit specific questions to email@example.com, or call at (307) 228-0515.

-The 2019 session will be held from June 9 – 15 at the Wyoming State Fairgrounds in Douglas.
-Please note that this means the first day of the session will be on Sunday, and the last day will be on Saturday.
-Check-in begins at 2:00 p.m. on Sunday, June 9, and our graduation ceremony will be complete by 10:00 a.m. on Saturday, June 15.
+The 2020 session will be held June 14–20 at the University of Wyoming in Laramie.
+Please note this means the first day of the session will be on Sunday, and the last day will be on Saturday.

 The cost per delegate to attend Boys’ State is $300.
 In past years, we have suggested a split in the cost, where a portion was paid by the local Post, and the delegate paid a smaller “registration fee.”
 We have found that when the delegate has paid a portion of the fee, they are more likely to attend in the end, avoiding the high number of no-shows that we have had in prior years.